Yannick-Nw/NLP-Projekt/README.md

-# NLP-Projekt
-# Sentiment Analysis of IMDB Movie Reviews
+# Sentiment Analysis of IMDB Movie Reviews (NLP-Project)

 ## Project Overview
 This project focuses on classifying movie reviews from IMDB as either positive or negative using two approaches: